 Trying to find out: Communication/persuasion skills; ability to frame and deliver a point of view; ability to manage others.

-Good Answer: As above, you will be expected to think of an example to give – find a relatively challenging situation to talk about if you can (have you ever persuaded someone who was in power over you to do something?
+Good Answer: As mentioned above, you will be expected to think of an example to give – find a relatively challenging situation to talk about if you can (have you ever persuaded someone who was in power over you to do something?
 Or persuaded somebody to give you extra money?).
 If you have demonstrated leadership, then you should not find this a difficult question to answer.
 The more unusual the answer, the better.
 Remember the STAR principle.

-Poor Answer: No example given or example is very weak (i.e. would be very common amongst applicants and the general population: e.g. “I had to persuade my team members to…” ).
+Poor Answer: No example given or example is very weak (i.e. something that would be very common among applicants and the general population: for example, ‘I had to persuade my team members to…’ ).
 If you don’t have an example, then you may have given yourself an exit from the selection process.
 Being able to persuade is a key aspect of leadership – and no organisation will expect you to have to use your authority to impose solutions on people all the time.

 Tell me about a leader that you admire.
 Why do you admire them?